mancuoj/garden/content/TIL/032 - Arrow JS.md

 })

 data.price = 35
-// outputs 'Price changed to 35'
+// 'Price changed to 35'
 ```